 Types of Iron

 Alternatively, carbonyl iron, iron polypeptides, or iron amino-acid chelates may be a bit easier on the stomach (2).
 If you regularly have stomach issues, it may be wise to seek out these less common forms of iron supplement.

 Iron supplements can vary widely in terms of what additional nutrients are included in a given tablet or capsule.
 Some will include a host of additional nutrients, not all of which may be compatible with your dietary needs.
 Take a look at the label to make sure you know exactly what you’re putting in your body.

 Iron supplementation is a convenient way for many folks to bolster the amount of iron in their diets.
 Take into account when you intend to take this supplement on a daily basis.
-If you’re the type to bolt down your vitamins on an empty stomach, you might want to seek out an iron supplement that is intended to be easier on the tummy.
+If you’re the type to scarf down vitamins on an empty stomach, you might want to seek out an iron supplement that is intended to be easier on the tummy.
 It is always better to consult a medical professional before adding an iron supplement to your daily diet.

-- Manoguerra AS, Erdman AR, Booze LL, et al. Iron ingestion: an evidence-based consensus guideline for out-of-hospital management.
+Manoguerra AS, Erdman AR, Booze LL, et al. Iron ingestion: an evidence-based consensus guideline for out-of-hospital management.
 Clinical toxicology (Philadelphia, Pa).
 2005;43(6):553-570.

-- Office of Dietary Supplements – Iron.
+Office of Dietary Supplements – Iron.
 Nih.gov. https://ods.od.nih.gov/factsheets/Iron-HealthProfessional/.
 Published 2017.